juju4/ansible-macos-apps-install/README.md

 Target MacOS 10.11, 10.12

 ### soft requirements
-GNUtar (gtar) is necessary insead of BSDtar (tar) if you will download non-zip compressed archives
+GNUtar (gtar) is necessary instead of BSDtar (tar) if you will download non-zip compressed archives

 ```
 brew install gnu-tar